Selected topics in representation theory: Hochschild (co)homology

 - Hochschild (co)homology and derived categories

-The lecture notes of a previous installation of this course are available.
-All comments are welcome!
-They give a preview of what might be covered (which is not determined yet).
+The lecture notes of a previous installment of this course are available, and give you an idea of what will be covered (although there will be differences).

 For the first part some basic knowledge of homological algebra is required, e.g. on the level of the first chapters of Weibel.
 For the second and third part we will need standard algebraic geometry, e.g. on the level of Hartshorne.
 Familiarity with derived categories will be helpful, and might be required even.